 If you’re in the Triangle area of North Carolina, you may be interested in some of my upcoming temari classes.
-(If you’re not local, see the link at the bottom for online classes by Barb Suess.)
+(If you’re not local, please check out the online classes offered by Barb Suess.)

-In this class, students will learn the basics of temari, from how to make and mark a ball through three of the foundation patterns: Wrapped Bands, Spindles, and Triwings.
+In this series of three classes, students will learn the basics of temari, from how to make and mark a ball through three of the foundation patterns: Wrapped Bands, Spindles, and Triwings.
 A kit will be provided with everything needed to make all three balls, plus enough for one more so the student can try more after the class is over.
 It is recommended that students consider buying one of Barbara Suess’s introductory temari books for written instructions (available at Thimble Pleasures.)

 Temari Beginners’ Boot Camp in Your Living Room (or other location of your choice)!